wrblynch/network-protocol-analysis/README.md

 For HTTP, we captured HTTP packets that were operating under the TCP protocol.
 As such, HTTP packets are only responsible for creating the data to be sent, since it is an application layer protocol.
 The actual packets are sent via TCP/UDP (TCP in this case).
 A large majority of the packets have a payload size of 1445, meaning that TCP split up the data to be sent in 1445 byte chunks.

+## BitTorrent

+Similar to VoIP, a large majority of the packets lie in the same payload size.
 ---

 ### Explain your observations of the inter-arrival time distribution.